 Meatballs, burgers and meatloaf slices

 A serve of meaty goodness combined with some cherry tomatoes and celery sticks make a great main lunch item.
-You can make a large batch of your child’s favourite meatballs and keep in the freezer ready to pop in their lunch box in the morning.
+You can make a large batch of your child’s favourite meatballs or homemade breakfast sausage and keep in the freezer ready to pop in their lunch box in the morning.
 A tasty, high protein, budget-friendly and quick option.
 For some inspiration check out these 20 Awesome Paleo Burger Recipes, 10 Mouthwatering Paleo Meatball Recipes, and these 40 Paleo Meatloaf Recipes.

 Good old nourishing eggs